deficollective/deficollective.github.io/content/english/blog/looking-back-first-year.md

 To exist, the Collective needed its own assets, enabling it to both generate revenues to cover its expenses autonomously, and provide on-chain and concrete support to the protocols that are part of its scope.
 Doing so required initial donations; no strings-attached donations, as it was a necessity to preserve the Collective’s autonomy and independence.

-Finding projects that were willing to even consider such an endeavour was difficult, as it required faith in the Collective’s vision, and its boardmembers capacity to deliver on it.
-Only a handful of teams were even willing to contemplate donating to an association over which they had no control and that did not not directly benefited them.
+Finding projects willing to consider such an endeavour was difficult, as it required faith in the Collective’s vision and its boardmembers' capacity to deliver on it.
+Only a handful of teams were even willing to contemplate donating to an association over which they had no control and that did not directly benefit them.
 All of the top 10 DeFi protocols contacted refused.